graphql-crystal/graphql/README.md

 ### arguments

-A hash that is used to set names and descriptions for field arguments.
-Note that arguments cannot be deprecated as of the latest GraphQL spec (June 2018).
+Sets names and descriptions for field arguments.
+Note that arguments cannot be marked as deprecated.

 ```crystal
 class Sheep